JCDMeira/Profile-card-component/README.md

 ## Overview

-This is the front-end mentor's third challenge.
-The challenge is to build this component of the 3-column preview card component solution and make it as close to the design as possible.
+This is the front-end mentor's fourth challenge.
+The challenge is to build this of the Profile-card-component and make it as close to the design as possible.
 Building the desing with whatever you want to finish, any language, framework or tools.

 ### The challenge

 Users should be able to:

 - View the optimal layout depending on their device's screen size
+- Build out the project to the designs provided

 ## Screenshot